 Council voted 5-0 in favor of requesting Frazier's resignation.
 Frazier abstained from voting.

 Councilman Todd Shevchik wasn't present at the meeting.

 In the resolution, council members said they "will not tolerate any type of behavior that causes embarrassment and lack of confidence in our town or town officials."

 The resolution also states council feels the public trust has been affected.

 Read the full resolution in the attached pdf.

-Frazier responded to council's call for action by saying he stands by his statement released earlier this week and that he will not resign.
+Frazier responded to council's call for action by saying he stands by and that he will not resign.

 In the statement, Frazier said nothing he has done is llegal and that he made and error in judgement.
 He also said he did not know his conversation was being recorded.

 "During the course of that lengthy conversation, I boasted about friendships and said things that were exaggerated or simply not true, which reflected very poor judgment on my part.
 I guess we all like to think we are more important or influential than we actually are.

 As a result of this, I have spent many sleepless nights and greatly regret my boasting.
 I do have many friends who are public officials, but I would never ask them, nor would they, do anything improper or illegal on my behalf."